kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Modules/Object Oriented Programming/Method Overloading - Java.md

 }
 ```
+- It is used to create objects, without specifying all its attributes.
 ## Invalid Method Overloading
 These two methods would not work, because their function signature is the same.
 **Note:** remember that the method signature only consists of the method name and its parameters.
 Return type is NOT included